vishal-coder/Momo-Ordering-App-Frontend/README.md

-Payment - RazorPay Payment gateway is used for Payment Purpose
+Payment - RazorPay Payment gateway is used for Payment Purpose `Payment Method`:
+Select Net Banking -> select any Bank -> click on Pay button -> click on success

 ### `Short tech summary`
   - Implemented authentication,authorization using Json Web Token for login,along with CRUD features.